breezy-codes/breezy-codes.github.io/index.md

 ## My skill Set

 Through my university subjects and side projects I’ve developed skills in numerous programming languages.
-In addition I’ve developed skills in tools and software that help boost my skill set.
+In addition, I’ve developed skills in tools and software that help boost my skill set.
 Recently, I switched from Windows to Linux to take advantage of its open-source nature and enhanced security.

 <div align="center">
     <a href="https://skillicons.dev">